reportportal/kubernetes/reportportal/v5/README.md

 You should have Kubernetes cluster is up and running.
 Please follow the guides below to run your Kubernetes cluster on different platforms.

+> For matching the installation commands on this guide with your command line, please download this Helm chart to your machine, and rename ../v5 folder to 'reportportal'

 ### Minikube installation